 The Pennacook Confederacy included as many as 18 sub-tribes of the same general stock.
 The main tribes were the Agawam, Wamesit, and Nashua in Massachusetts; the Souhegan, Amoskeag, Pennacook, and Winnipesaukee in New Hampshire, and the Accominta in Maine.

 In language and lifestyle, the Pennacook were virtually identical to the Abenaki in southern Maine.
-But in 1620 the Pennacook were a large, independent confederacy which tended to view their Abenaki relatives to the north as enemies.
+But in 1620 the Pennacook were a large, independent confederacy that tended to view their Abenaki relatives to the north as enemies.

-The Pennacook people were primarily fishers, farmers and hunter-gatherers who first lived in birchbark wigwams.
+The Pennacook people were primarily fishers, farmers, and hunter-gatherers who first lived in birch bark wigwams.
 Later, however, as inter-tribal warfare increased, they built fortified villages of longhouses.
 The Pennacook women cultivated varieties of maize, corn, and squash along fertile river beds.